Arnab-Developer/DraftInfo/ScopedServiceInBackgroundService.md

 This is to describe how we can inject scoped service in a background service with a `IServiceScopeFactory`.
+Run and use breakpoint to understand the behaviour.

 ```csharp
 using MediatR;